apache/incubator-kie-kogito-runtimes/README.md

 * All external dependencies must be on a non-SNAPSHOT version, to avoid failing to *close* the staging repo on nexus near the end of the release.

-    * Get those dependencies (for example `mvel` and `bpm-console`) released if needed, preferably 1 week before the kie release.
+    * Get those dependencies (ubefire, uberfire-extensions, dashbuilder) released if needed, preferably 1 week before the kie release.
 This way, those released artifacts gets tested by our tests.

-* Ask kie-wb module (uberfire, guvnor, kie-wb-common, drools-wb, jbpm-console-ng, jbpm-form-modeler and kie-wb-distributions) leads to update the translations with Zanata:
+* Ask kie-wb module (kie-uberfire-extensions, uberfire, guvnor, kie-wb-common, drools-wb, jbpm-console-ng, jbpm-designer, jbpm-form-modeler, jbpm-dashboard, dashboard-builder, and kie-wb-distributions) leads to update the translations with Zanata:

     * Translations into different locales are handled within Zanata (https://translate.jboss.org/)